Mark-Seaman/Shrinking-World-Pubs/journey/Pub/Greece.md

 greatest accomplishments of Adolf in his prime.

 During our year in Greece (1969-1970), my dad became close friends with Kimon Farantakis.
-He wrote a book about his childhood years in Crete.
+Kimon wrote a book about his childhood years in Crete.
 "The Leaden-sky Years of World War II" was published in Greek and became quite popular, but was not available in English.
 My father translated his friend's memoir into English so that it would be available to a wider audience.

-The Seaman family and the Farantakis family have maintained lifelong friendships and taken many trips across the ocean over the past five decades.
+The Seaman family and the Farantakis family have maintained lifelong friendships and taken 16 trips both ways across the ocean over the past five decades.
 Some relationships can transcend time and space.